typicode/husky/docs/README.md

 ## Hooks not running

-Ensure that you don't have a typo in your filename.
+1. Ensure that you don't have a typo in your filename.
 For example, `precommit` or `pre-commit.sh` are invalid names.
 See Git hooks [documentation](https://git-scm.com/docs/githooks) for valid names.

-Verify hooks permissions, they should be executable.
+1. Check that `git config core.hooksPath` returns `.husky` (or your custom hooks directory).
+1. Verify that hook files are executable.
 This is automatically set when using `husky add` command but you can run `chmod +x .husky/<hookname>` to fix that.

-Check that your version of Git is greater than `2.9`.
+1. Check that your version of Git is greater than `2.9`.

 ## Yarn on Windows